 Service learning vs. internships

-An internship is a form of intensive applied learning.
-Other forms include practicums, clinical experiences and field education.
+An internship is an intensive kind of applied learning.
+Other kinds include practicums, clinical experiences and field education.
 The purpose of an internship is for students to acquire skills and gain experience in a supervised setting.
 Internships may or may not be tied to a credit-bearing course with academic content.
 Interns usually spend a substantial amount of time at their work sites (typically 80-120 hours per semester).
 Some but not all internships are designed to serve the public good.
 The Office of Service Learning maintains a list of selected public service internships in the New Orleans area.

 |Not necessarily service-oriented||Must be mutually beneficial and contribute not only to learning but also to the well-being of communities and individuals|